NATIVE (Nash Trial to validate IVA337 Efficacy) Phase IIb trial

-FASST study is designed to compare for 48 weeks two doses of IVA337 with a placebo control level.
+The FASST study is designed to compare for 48 weeks two doses of Lanifibranor with a placebo control level over 48 weeks.
 The study is currently recruiting in 8 European countries and more than 50 centers have been selected.

 The primary end point will be the mean change of the MRSS (Modified Rodnan Skin score) from baseline to 48 weeks.